Multimodal Benchmark for Safety Assessment in Industrial Inspection Scenarios: Usage Notes

 \section{Usage Notes}

 Of note, the InspecSafe-V1 dataset is primarily designed for safety assessment tasks in industrial inspection scenarios.
 However, its utility extends broadly to a variety of research areas, including multimodal perception and representation learning, cross-modal fusion, vision-language joint modeling, cross-domain generalization, and domain adaptation.
-Each inspection instance in the dataset is paired with an RGB image, pixel-level object segmentation annotation, and a corresponding semantic textual description, providing a robust foundation for multimodal understanding and reasoning in real-world industrial environments.
+Each inspection instance in the dataset is paired with an RGB image, pixel-level object segmentation annotation, and a corresponding semantic textual description, providing a robust foundation for multimodal understanding and reasoning in real-world industrial environments. {The highly imbalanced distribution in some domains, such as metallurgy, should be considered when using the dataset for model evaluation.
+In such settings, evaluation protocols may need to account for class imbalance, false positive rates, and cross-domain generalization.}

-In terms of data formatting and organization, image annotations are stored in JSON format and are fully compatible with mainstream polygon annotation tools such as X-AnyLabeling\footnote{https://github.com/CVHub520/X-AnyLabeling}, enabling efficient visualization, annotation review, and further extension.
-All multimodal data are organized at the inspection-instance level, with consistent naming conventions and timestamp alignment to support cross-modal synchronization.
+{In terms of data formatting and organization, the image annotations are stored in JSON format and remain fully compatible with mainstream polygon annotation tools, such as X-AnyLabeling (\url{https://github.com/CVHub520/X-AnyLabeling}), which facilitates efficient visualization, annotation review, and subsequent extension.} All multimodal data are organized at the inspection-instance level, with consistent naming conventions and timestamp alignment to support cross-modal synchronization.
 Researchers can flexibly select single-modality or multimodal subsets depending on their specific modeling and evaluation needs.
 While sensor configurations and available modalities may vary across platforms, every inspection instance uniformly includes RGB imagery along with corresponding pixel-level annotations and scene-level semantic labels, ensuring consistency and completeness in the semantic layer.

-The dataset is freely available for research purposes without any usage restrictions.
-Users are permitted to download, utilize, and process the data without limitations on quantity.
-Redistribution, sharing, and modification are allowed in any medium or format, including adaptations and derivative works for model training, benchmarking, or method development.
-Users are expected to cite the dataset appropriately in any publications or research outcomes derived from its use.